weewx/weewx/docs/usersguide/weewx-config-file/engine.md

 # [Engine]

 This section is used to configure the internal service engine in WeeWX.
 It is for advanced customization.
-Details on how to do this can be found in the section [Customizing the WeeWX service engine](customizing/weewx-service-engine) of the [Customization Guide](customizing/).
+Details on how to do this can be found in the section [*Customizing the WeeWX service engine*](../../../custom/service_engine/) of the [*Customization Guide*](../../../custom/).

 ## [[Services]]

 Internally, WeeWX consists of many services, each responsible for some aspect of the program's functionality.
 After an event happens, such as the arrival of a new LOOP packet, any interested service gets a chance to do some useful work on the event.
-For example, a service might manipulate the packet, print it out, store it in a database, etc. This section controls which services are loaded and in what order they get their opportunity to do that work.
+For example, a service might manipulate the packet, print it out, store it in a database, *etc*.
+This section controls which services are loaded and in what order they get their opportunity to do that work.
 Before WeeWX v2.6, this section held one, long, option called `service_list`, which held the names of all the services that should be run.
 Since then, this list has been broken down into smaller lists.

-Services are run in the order given below.
+Service lists are run in the order given below.

 | Service list       | Function                                              |
 |--------------------|-------------------------------------------------------|